Battle of Ratan: Description of the battle

 After the Battle of Sävar, the Swedish force fell back to the village of Ratan, in which they immediately prepared for another battle.
 On 20 August Kamensky ordered his army to attack the Swedes in a delaying battle to secure the Russian supply wagons' retreat north.
 This time Sweden had support from their artillery, not only the ground-based, but also the cannons loaded on the Swedish fleet.
 Altogether, around 100 cannons were available for the Swedish army.
 The artillery barrage destroyed large parts of the village and its surroundings.

-During the Battle of Ratan, Wachtmeister managed to hold off Kamensky, who afterwards retreated north towards Piteå.
+During the Battle of Ratan, Wachtmeister, due to support of the flotilla, managed to hold off Kamensky, who afterwards retreated north towards Piteå.
 Shortly after, Swedish troops entered Umeå.

-Casualties at Ratan numbered 150 Swedes (26 dead, 2 prisoners) and 150 Russians (dead and wounded).
+Casualties at Ratan numbered 150 to 181 Swedes (26 dead, 2 prisoners).
+About 150 Russians were lost according to Kamensky, while Swedish reports mention 500–700 Russian casualties.

 Aftermath

-Although the battle was a Russian victory, it was a pyrrhic one.
+The Russians managed to take Ratan, but then were forced to abandon it due to Swedish flotilla fire.
+The Russian cannonballs did not reach the Swedish fleet.
+A forward line of Russian jägers stood in the woods.
+The Swedish field force was not defeated thanks to the fleet, boarded the ships unhindered, and sailed away to safety.
 The Russian army could not stay with the enemy advancing from the south having just suffered so many casualties.
 Instead it retreated north after the battle, easing the situation for the Swedish army.
 It has also been argued that the outcomes of the battles helped Sweden to achieve a better position in the peace negotiations with Russia.
-Czar Alexander of Russia had demanded all of Österland, Åland, the parts of Norrland in present-day Finland and parts of Norrland in present-day Sweden.
-The Czar's demand was for the border to be drawn at the Kalix River.
+Emperor Alexander of Russia had demanded all of Österland, Åland, the parts of Norrland in present-day Finland and parts of Norrland in present-day Sweden.
+The Emperor's demand was for the border to be drawn at the Kalix River.
 The engagements in Sävar and Ratan have been argued to have helped move the border north to the Tornio and Muonio rivers in the peace talks.

 Having the border further north than demanded by the Russians in the initial talks turned out to be fortunate for Sweden in the long run as major findings of iron ore were discovered in these areas later.